Minnesota Silestone Countertops

 Explaining the best qualities of Silestone products works best when comparing it to granite or other natural stone materials.

-For instance granite countertops are made of 100% natural stone and are polished to give it beautiful appearance.
+For instance granite fabrication make out of 100% natural stone and the granite counter-tops are polished to give it beautiful appearance.
 It is a highly durable material, resistant to most of the elements.
 With normal everyday use it will not chip or brake, however it is not indestructible and since it is made of crystalline material it allows for small spaces or pours.
 The occasional porous surface can make granite absorbent which can cause staining and provides for better environment for bacteria.
 However all of that is easily preventable by regular sealing of the granite countertops.

 Silestone on the other hand is an engineered material, it is a highly resistant compound made of 94% natural quartz and binding resins.
 Quartz is the toughest material available on the market which makes Silestone very durable, with a high level of resistance to external aggressions.
 Silestone is a non-porous surface and highly resistant to stains from coffee, wine, lemon juice, olive oil, vinegar, makeup and many other everyday products.
-High durability makes it an excellent surface for kitchen countertops and bathrooms.
+High durability makes it an excellent surface for kitchen countertops and bathrooms, in fact, it is one of the main materials that people choose when getting a bath remodel.
 Nonetheless, you should be careful with excessive pressure and heat.

 Both of the materials are highly durable and with the hundreds of colors available on the market will make it the great choice for any home.
 While either of the stones will look amazing in any kitchen, silestone is still a manufactured stone and it can not give the kitchen that natural, unique look that granite provides.
 It still will come down to your own preference.